-We are proposing to promulgate a section 4(d) rule.
-We propose to adopt the Act's section 9(a)(2) prohibitions as a means to provide protective mechanisms to palo de rosa.
-We also propose specific tailored exceptions to these prohibitions to allow certain activities covered by a permit or by an approved cooperative agreement to carry out conservation programs, which would facilitate the conservation and recovery of the species.
+We are promulgating a section 4(d) rule.
+We are adopting the Act's section 9(a)(2) prohibitions as a means to provide protective mechanisms to the palo de rosa.
+We include specific tailored exceptions to these prohibitions to allow certain activities covered by a permit or actions with seeds of cultivated specimens accompanied by a statement of "cultivated origin."